Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 .. highlight:: mako

 This topic provides a step-by-step set of instructions for making our Mako templates safe by default.
-For all best practices for writing a new Mako template, see :ref:`Safe Mako Template Files`.
+For best practices to use when you write a new Mako template, see :ref:`Safe Mako Template Files`.

 By default, our Mako templates perform no escaping for expressions.
 We refer to this as not being "safe by default".
 Our intention is get to the state where our Mako templates *are* "safe by default", by ensuring that Mako template expressions perform HTML-escaping by default.

 .. note:: It is important to understand that HTML-escaping might not be the